jfir/jfir.github.io/aboutme.md

 ### My story

-Hi, my name is Jaouad and I work as a data analyst/scientist.
+Hi, my name is Jaouad (pronounced: Ja-wad) and I work as a data analyst/scientist.
 I hold a Ph.D. in Biotechnology (Modeling/Data Analytics), an MBA (Business Management, Roosevelt University, Chicago) and an MIS (Business Analytics, Roosevelt University, Chicago).

 I am experienced in machine learning, supervised and unsupervised algorithms and use data visualization techniques to present the results.
 I use AWS, SQL, Python, Alteryx, QlikView and Tableau for my data projects.